FoundationVega/Assignment-3-Moscow/README.md

 	- *Task 10* : Generalize LDA, QDA, GNB to the case of two features.
 Report their training/LOOCV errors for the stadard threshold C=1/2, plot.
 Compare all the classifiers via plotting their ROC curves and computing the area under ROC (AUC).

-4. **Part IV: Binary Classification with Many Features**:

-	- *Task 11* : 4 features LDA classifier, training/LOOCV errors.

-4. **Part V: 3-Classes Classification with Many Features**:
+4. **Part IV: 3-Classes Classification with Many Features**:

-	- *Task 12* : QDA classifier with 3 classes, training/LOOCV errors.
+	- *Task 11* : QDA classifier with 3 classes, training/LOOCV errors.